How to Get Discounted or Free Cell Phones for Seniors

 Qualify by Assistance Program

-You can also qualify for Lifeline if you — or someone in your household — participates in certain government assistance programs.
+You can also qualify for Lifeline if you — or someone in your household — participate in certain government assistance programs.

 Here is a list of eligible programs: